guard/guard-jasmine/README.md

 For questions please join us in our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).

+### Open Commit Bit

+Guard has an open commit bit policy: Anyone with an accepted pull request gets added as a repository collaborator.
+Please try to follow these simple rules:

+* Commit directly onto the master branch only for typos, improvements to the readme and documentation (please add `[ci skip]` to the commit message).
+* Create a feature branch and open a pull-request early for any new features to get feedback.
+* Make sure you adhere to the general pull request rules above.

 ### The guard-jasmine-debug executable

 This Guard comes with a small executable `guard-jasmine-debug` that can be used to run the Jasmine test runner on PhantomJS